Fernando Montaño: Career

 In 2010, Montaño was promoted to First Artist and has been featured in increasingly higher profile roles.
 His repertory includes Colas (La Fille mal gardée), Jester (Cinderella), Bluebird (The Sleeping Beauty), Caterpillar (Alice's Adventures in Wonderland), Benvolio and the balcony pas de deux (Romeo and Juliet), pas de six (Giselle), pas de trois (Fool's Paradise) and roles in La Vivandière, Raymonda Act III and Chroma.

 On February 9, 2014, Montaño produced the world premiere of Narcissus, at the Hippodrome Theatre in London.
 An evening of live ballet, opera, poetry and classical music concluded with the screening of the new short dance film by Italian director and choreographer Giorgio Madia and starring Montaño.
 It was filmed at Hotel Therme Vals in Switzerland and set to the music of Claude Debussy's 1894 composition ‘Prelude to the afternoon of a Faun'.

 In the summer of 2014, he was promoted to Soloist and toured Russia, China and Taiwan with the Royal Ballet.
-In July he led a group of nine dancers from the Royal Ballet and English National Ballet to Colombia where they performed three shows with him at the Teatro Colon after he officially re-opened the National Opera House in Bogota in the company of President Santos.
+In July he led a group of nine dancers from the Royal Ballet and English National Ballet to Colombia where they performed three shows with him at the Teatro Colon after he officially re-opened the National Opera House in Bogotá in the company of President Santos.

 During the 2015-16, season his appearances included Romeo and Juliet, Carmen, The Two Pigeons and The Nutcracker.

 In October 2015, the Colombian/Puerto Rican feature film 'Fragmentos de Amor' was released.
 Directed by Fernando Vallejo it was the screen debut of Montaño in a small role as a Salsa Dancer.